 Cloning Cannabis for Perpetual Growers

 Heading to your local dispensary to pick up new clones or seeds after every grow season can be costly.
-One way to reduce overhead over time is to create your own cloning regiment within your garden.
+One way to reduce overhead over time is to create your own cloning regimen within your garden.
 The initial upfront cost for a small cloning space can be surprisingly low if you stick to the basics.
 Over time, having a perpetual garden equipped with a cloning area will save you hundreds of dollars in seed/clone costs.

 To get started with cloning you will need a small t5 fluorescent light (24” will do just fine).
 You’re also going to need a cloning tray with a dome in order to retain proper relative humidity for the clones to root out.
-A few other helpful items to purchase up front are cloning gels, aerated grow mediums such as coco or rock wool cubes, thermometers and hydrometers, and a sterilized blade of some sort.
+A few other helpful items to purchase up front are cloning gels, aerated grow mediums such as coco or rock wool cubes, thermometers and hygrometers, and a sterilized blade of some sort.

 Again, the upfront cost of these items may set you back a few dollars, but this will save you lots of money over time.
 More expensive cloning units are available and may be a solid investment if you plan on incorporating cloning into your long-term grow plan.